Two Ways the Spirit Expresses Itself in Our Lives

 Lessons for Believers and Unbelievers

-There is a lesson in this for believers and unbelievers.
+So there’s a lesson in this passage: a lesson for believers and a lesson for unbelievers.